zukies/workingWithStrings/README.md

 # workingWithStrings
+Write a program that receives a list of variable names written in underscore_case and convert them to camelCase.

+The input will come from a textarea inserted into the DOM (already in code), and conversion will happen when the button is pressed.
- /*THIS TEST DATA (pasted to textarea)
+ /*THIS TEST DATA (pasted to textarea) underscore_case

-SHOULD PRODUCE THIS OUTPUT (5 separate console.log outputs) underscore_case
 first_name
 Some_Variable
 calculate_AGE
 delayed_departure

-underscoreCase      ✅
-firstName           ✅✅
+SHOULD PRODUCE THIS OUTPUT (5 separate console.log outputs) underscoreCase      ✅ firstName           ✅✅
 someVariable        ✅✅✅